soixantecircuits/nd/TutoNeodymium.md

 Introduction - What is nd?
 --------------------------

 Neodymiumn (or nd for short) is a `vue-cli` framework for a `webpack` app.
-The aim of nd is to simplify making a webpack application: in theory, all you have to do is provide it with a few custom attributes (project name, description), and let it take care of the boilerplate code for you.
+The aim of nd is to simplify making a webpack application: in theory, all you have to do is provide nd with a few custom attributes (project name, description), and let it take care of the boilerplate code for you.

 In practice, you may need to look at the boilerplate code at some point to understand how your project is built.

-This tutorial will take you through the process installing, developping and running a basic grocery list app with nd.
+This tutorial will take you through the process of installing, developping and running a basic grocery list app with nd.

-It will be a simple one-page application, with a list of grocery item.
+It will be a simple one-page application, with a list of grocery items.
 Each item will be made of a checkbox, and a line of text which will be crossed out when the box is checked.
-Below all items, there will be a text input zone a button to add more items.
+Below all items, there will be a text input zone and a button to add more items.

 The final app should look like this: